rominalodolo/UdemyOAuth2.0/README.md

 >
 > back channel:  normal/ secure, HTTPS client to serever connection (certification, encription, trusted)
 >
+> Backend request with java is done with ajax or fetch
+>
 > front channel: using address bar to transfer data (uncertainty)